Q: When is my application due?

 Q: What fees are involved?

-A: The application fee is $75 and can be paid online using a credit card.
+A: The application fee is $50 for fall, $75 for spring, and can be paid online using a credit card.
 Money orders, cash and checks are not accepted.
 Academy fellows attend on full scholarship including free tuition, housing and meals.
 A $400 enrollment fee is due upon acceptance of a Fellowship invitation.
 After completion of the summer program, $200 will be refunded minus deductions in the event of loss or damage to any Academy property.

 Q: Can the application or enrollment fee be waived?